Chukwuemeka971/healthcare-data-analytics-powerbi/README.md

 ## Healthcare Operations & Patient Analytics Solutions – St. Augustine Hospital
 ![](./Images/hospital_pics.png)
+## Business Problem

+St. Augustine Hospital lacked a structured data model and relied on flat-file datasets, making it difficult to analyse operational performance and patient outcomes effectively.

+This resulted in:
+- Limited visibility into key metrics such as patient flow, readmission rates, and department utilisation
+- Inability to identify capacity bottlenecks and workforce imbalances
+- Fragmented data that prevented meaningful analysis across patients, doctors, and treatments
+- Delayed and reactive decision-making due to lack of real-time insights

+As a result, the hospital struggled to optimise resource allocation, manage patient demand, and improve quality of care.

+---
 ## Project Description

-This project delivers an end-to-end healthcare analytics solution designed to improve visibility into hospital operations and patient outcomes.
-It transforms raw, unstructured data into a scalable star schema model and presents key insights through an interactive Power BI dashboard.
+Designed and implemented an end-to-end healthcare analytics solution to improve visibility into hospital operations and patient outcomes.

-The solution enables stakeholders to monitor critical metrics such as patient flow, treatment effectiveness, departmental capacity, and workforce performance, supporting more informed and data-driven decision-making.
+The project transformed unstructured hospital data into a scalable star schema model and delivered interactive Power BI dashboards to monitor key metrics such as patient flow, departmental capacity, treatment effectiveness, and workforce performance.

+The solution enables stakeholders to identify operational inefficiencies, reduce readmissions, and optimise resource allocation through data-driven decision-making.

 ---
 ## Overview

 St. Augustine Hospital relied on a flat-file data structure, limiting its ability to analyse operational performance and identify trends.

-To address this, the data was restructured into a star schema model, improving data quality, performance, and analytical flexibility.
-This foundation was then used to develop interactive dashboards with key KPIs and drill-down capabilities.
+To address this, the data was transformed into a structured star schema model, improving data quality, performance, and analytical flexibility.
+This enabled the development of interactive dashboards with real-time KPIs and drill-down capabilities.

-The analysis highlighted key challenges, including high readmission rates, capacity pressure in high-demand departments, and uneven workload distribution across doctors.
-These insights provide a basis for targeted improvements in resource allocation, patient care, and operational planning.
+The analysis revealed key challenges, including high readmission rates, capacity constraints in high-demand departments, and uneven workload distribution across doctors.

 ---
 ## Project Rationale

-The hospital’s reliance on a flat-file data structure created significant limitations in its ability to generate timely, accurate, and actionable insights.
-Data redundancy, poor performance, and the lack of clear relationships between key entities (patients, doctors, departments, and treatments) made it difficult to analyse trends or monitor operational performance effectively.
+The hospital’s flat-file data structure limited its ability to generate accurate and timely insights due to data redundancy, poor performance, and lack of relational structure.

-As a result, stakeholders had limited visibility into critical areas such as patient demand patterns, departmental workload, treatment outcomes, and readmission rates.
-This constrained both day-to-day operational decisions and longer-term strategic planning.

-This project was initiated to address these challenges by introducing a structured data model and an interactive analytics layer.
-By implementing a star schema and developing a Power BI dashboard, the solution enables efficient data exploration, real-time KPI monitoring, and multi-dimensional analysis.
+This project introduces a star schema model and an interactive analytics layer, enabling efficient data exploration, KPI monitoring, and multi-dimensional analysis.

-Ultimately, the rationale is to transition from static, reactive reporting to a more proactive, insight-driven approach, empowering stakeholders to optimise resource allocation, improve patient care, and enhance overall hospital performance.
+The goal is to shift from reactive reporting to a proactive, insight-driven approach for improving operational efficiency and patient outcomes.

 ---
 ## Aim of the Project